juliancabezas/Convolutional_Neural_Networks_CIFAR10/README.md

 5. Run each specific file in yout IDE of preference, (I recommend [VS Code](https://code.visualstudio.com/) with the Python extension), using the root folder of the directory as working directory to make the relative paths work.

-It is also possible to run the codes using
+It is also possible to run the codes openning a terminal in the project directory
 ```bash
 python <name_of_the_py_file>
 ```
+* Alternatevely, you can use Google Colab (https://colab.research.google.com/) with GPU enabled

 Run the codes in order:
 - 00-Figures-images-cifar10.py: Creates the figures with samples of the CIFAR10 dataset and of the applied data augmentation methods (Optional)